open-cloud/open-cloud.github.io.old/0_overview.md

- it, has an IP AddrSpace (CIDR block and port range) by which all Slivers are addressed, is designated at Public or Private depending on whether its addresses are publicly routable, has a NetworkParameter that parameterizes the selected NetworkTemplate, and has a set of application-specific Labels that indicates how the Network is to be used.
+ it, has an IP AddrSpace (CIDR block and port range) by which all Slivers are addressed, is designated at Public or Private depending on whether its addresses are publicly routable, has a NetworkParameter that parameterizes the selected NetworkTemplate.

   - Bound to a single "owner" Slice.